 However, this period can be extended if your employer deliberately concealed information about pay levels and we can show that it would be fair to extend the six month period.

 For smaller claims you may want to proceed on your own.
 To help you with this we can assist by explaining how the complex rules apply to your particular situation, the wording of your request to your employer and completing the court forms.
-Ask about our £99 Ask the Legal Expert service when you use our confidential Free First Advice service to find out how we can help you.
+Ask about our £99 Ask the Legal Expert service when you use our confidential Free Initial Assessment service to find out how we can help you.